-The Disclosure should be filed with the Office of Sponsored Program at the earliest possible date in order to protect copyrightable material, a patentable invention or intellectual property in both internal and external matters.
-This form should be filed with the Office of Sponsored Programs before any public dissemination or discussion of a copyrightable work, patentable invention or intellectual property.
+The Disclosure should be filed with the Office of Research and Sponsored Program at the earliest possible date in order to protect copyrightable material, a patentable invention or intellectual property in both internal and external matters.
+This form should be filed with the Office of Research and Sponsored Programs before any public dissemination or discussion of a copyrightable work, patentable invention or intellectual property.

-Please consult with the Assistant Vice President for Research and Faculty Development for assistance and further information.
+Please consult with the Associate Provost for Research and Faculty Development for assistance and further information.

 Please refer to the Inter Faculty Organization Agreement, Article 27, Sec.
 C, Subd.
 4, “Patents and Intellectual Property” regarding SCSU Intellectual Property Policy for Course Materials at http://www.hr.mnscu.edu/contract_plans/documents/IFO_09_11_Contract.pdf.

-Note: The SCSU policy will be superceded when the MnSCU policy is approved.
-This form will be superceded when the MnSCU disclosure form is approved.
+Note: The SCSU policy will be superseded when the Minnesota State policy is approved.
+This form will be superseded when the Minnesota State disclosure form is approved.
 This Disclosure can, if necessary, fulfill the requirements of the Shared Ownership Agreement referenced in the SCSU policy.
 It is noted, however, that as this form should be filed before a work is completed, a revised Shared Ownership Agreement may be necessary.